ietf-wg-cellar/matroska-specification/notes.md

 preferred subtitle languages, the player doesn't need to select a subtitle track at all.

-If the user _has_ indicated that they want captions to be displayed, the selection simply comes down to whether Hearing-impaired subtitles are preferred.
+If the user _has_ indicated that they want captions to be displayed, the selection simply comes down to whether hearing-impaired subtitles are preferred.

 The situation for a user who prefers Portuguese subtitles starts out somewhat analogous.
 If they select the original French audio (either by explicit audio language preference,